Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Any business in the Commonwealth of Pennsylvania who is manufacturing, distributing or retailing drugs, medical devices, and/or medicated cosmetics must register with the Department of Health unless otherwise noted as a designated exemption.

 It says “medicated cosmetics,” which is an oxymoron.
 There’s no such thing as a “medicated cosmetic.”
 A product could be a cosmetic AND an over-the-counter drug or a prescribed drug.
-However, it seems the statement is being interpreted to mean that all cosmetic manufacturers must register, regardless of whether the cosmetic is also a drug or not.

 The registration form